cathysunkc/MobileApp/ADR_NavigationStrategy.md

 ## Consequences

 By using above navigation strategy, user will find our app interface clean, efficient, and easy to navigate.
 The navigation menu bar and items will also be responsive to users’ mobile devices.
-This ADR describes the navigation strategy for our Expense Tracking App project which will be developed within relative short timeframe, but not suitable for app project with complex and huge structure.
+This ADR describes the navigation strategy for our Expense Tracking App project which will be developed within relative short timeline, but not suitable for app project with complex and huge structure.